Rutgers logo

 Goat Handling and Fitting Supervisors: Thank you for all of your hard work with the students and their animals; you’ve done a GREAT job!

-Thank you Ana for teaching this class and helping students learn about goat showmanship.
+Thank you to Dr. Taylor Ross for teaching this class and helping students learn about goat showmanship.
 We appreciate your dedication to this class!

 • Class 1